CLehmann94/EPIC/README.md

 # EPIC
 The EPIC algorithm was created to analyse spectra from the HERMES spectrograph effectively and efficiently.
-It calculates equivalent witdths (EWs) for lines found within a line list (default Master_ll5.2) and uses a sub-group of these line in order to calculate stellar parameters (effective temperature T_eff, surface gravity log(g) and metallicity [Fe/H]).
+It calculates equivalent witdths (EWs) for lines found within a line list (default Master_ll) and uses a sub-group of these lines in order to calculate stellar parameters (effective temperature T_eff, surface gravity log(g) and metallicity [Fe/H]).
 The whole process of the algorithm was explained in detail in Lehmann et al. (2022).

 Spectrum preparation:
+The functionality of this script is explained in Section 2.1 of Lehmann et al. (2022).
-Every spectrum that EPIC may be applied to should be prepared with the
+Every spectrum that EPIC may be applied to should be prepared with the EPIC_prep.py algorithm.
+This algorithm can handle spectra from the GALAH DR3 (accessible at https://datacentral.org.au/services/download/) and spectra from the HARPS instrument found on the ESO database (http://archive.eso.org/wdb/wdb/adp/phase3_spectral/form).
+EPIC_prep.py can simply be executed via the command line, example:

+EPIC_prep.py --HERMES example_spectra/1705090042013241.fits         (for HERMES spectra.
+Note the --HERMES option) EPIC_prep.py example_spectra/ADP.2014-10-01T10\:19\:57.023.fits     (for HARPS spectra)

+It will also accept multiple inputs, i.e.:

+EPIC_prep.py --HERMES example_spectra/1705090042013241.fits 1705090042013242.fits       or
+EPIC_prep.py --HERMES example_spectra/170509004201324* (wildcard under Linux)

+It will return the prepared spectrum under the name Norm_{initial file name}                                         (for HERMES spectra) HERMES_{star name as found in the HARPS header}(1-3).fits        (for HARPS spectra)

+These files can be used in the EPIC main program.

 Usage:
-EPICv1.py (Options) [1.reference / 2.target HERMES]
+EPIC.py (Options) [1.reference / 2.target HERMES]

-EPIC is simply used via the command line and at the minimum requires two arguments: The reference spectrum and at least one target spectrum.
+EPIC is simply used via the command line and at the minimum requires two arguments: The reference spectrum (without the x.fits extension) and at least one target spectrum.

-ex: EPIC_V1.py Reference_spectrum/HERMES_Kurucz example_spectra/Norm_1706150044012332.fits
+ex: EPIC.py Reference_spectrum/HERMES_Kurucz example_spectra/Norm_1706150044012332.fits

 Note that EPIC will search for the endings 1.fits, 2.fits, 3.fits and 4.fits (for each band of HERMES) itself when one of them is entered.
-One might be interested in analysing all spectra within a folder, simply insert them all as the last arguments or use a wildcart command:
+One might be interested in analysing all spectra within a folder, simply insert them all as the last arguments or use a wildcard command:

-EPIC_V1.py Reference_spectrum/HERMES_Kurucz example_spectra/Norm*2.fits
+EPIC.py Reference_spectrum/HERMES_Kurucz example_spectra/Norm*2.fits
 (under Linux)